Brain injury and fatigue

 All of these things can contribute to better management of fatigue after a brain injury and help you to continue doing the things you enjoy.

-CFG Law are specialist serious injury solicitors with many years’ experience helping people after they have sustained a brain injury.
+CFG Law are specialist serious brain injury solicitors with many years’ experience helping people after they have sustained a brain injury.
 Our expert solicitors do not just focus on claiming compensation for clients, but they will help to put in place early treatment and support to aid your recovery and help you get your life back on track.
 This can include arranging treatment to help you to overcome some of your symptoms of fatigue and learn new coping strategies.